mabdullah412/otp-generator-api/README.md

 | `.api/users/generateOTP`             | POST   | Generates and stores a 4 digt OTP in the database | `phoneNumber`              |
 | `/users/:user_id/verifyOTP?otp=1234` | GET    | Verifies the status of the OTP                    |                            |

-The `api` can be seen in action at [OTP Generator React App](https://otp-generator-react.vercel.app/).
+The `api` is live at [OTP Generator API](https://otp-generator-api.vercel.app) and can be interacted with using [OTP Generator React App](https://otp-generator-react.vercel.app/).

 ### Database